Mildred14/todoapp/README.md

 # README

-This is my first ToDo App and the beginning of my RoR style life
+This is my first ToDo App and the beginning of my RoR lifestyle